 You can also read and discuss good books that highlight truthfulness:

 This delightful book is about a young Chinese boy named Ping who loved flowers.
 He entered a contest put on by the Emperor of China, who also was a lover of flowers.
 But even with all his careful tending, Ping’s flowers would not grow.
 Read about Ping’s honesty and good character, and how it was rewarded in this inspiring story.
 (Interest Level: K to 2nd grade.)
 If you have our Primary Unit Program Tools for K-2nd grade, you’ll find this book listed in the Ancients Unit, under Ancient China.

-This is a darling book with a clear message about a young girl tempted to lie about wrecking her mom’s flowers.
-And just as important, it’s an excellent example of how a mother might handle the situation with grace and natural consequences.
+This is a sweet book with a clear message about a young girl tempted to lie about wrecking her mom’s flowers.
+And just as important, it’s an excellent example of how a mother might handle the situation with grace and related consequences.
 Approaching an obvious lie calmly and acknowledging the feeling behind it (usually fear of consequences) goes a long way in teaching your child to tell the truth.

 This book is free (at the time of this writing) on Kindle Unlimited but is not formatted properly for a Kindle, so I would buy it as a paperback.